otomato-gh/kaia/README.md

 Kaia is an intelligent Kubernetes Operations Assistant built with [pydantic-ai](https://ai.pydantic.dev/) that provides safe and expert-level Kubernetes cluster management through natural language interactions.

+(If you're looking for the previous version of Kaia based on AutoGen 0.4 and function calls - go to [autogen](https://github.com/otomato-gh/kaia/tree/autogen) branch)

 ## Overview

 Kaia serves as your AI-powered DevOps companion, offering: